brooklynrail/brooklynrail-platform/content/people/ann-waldman.md

 ---
-name: Ann Waldman
+name: Anne Waldman
-first_name: Ann
+first_name: Anne
 last_name: Waldman
 short_bio: "Internationally recognized and acclaimed poet Anne Waldman has been an active member of the “Outrider” experimental poetry community, a culture